benjamincharity/CSS-Guidelines/README.md

     // etc...

 All links must be relative to the current directory.
-Within Vim, simply place your cursor over the path and type 'gf'.
+This allows Vim users to simply place their cursor over the path and type 'gf' to open it.

 ### File titles and headers